TharushaLekamge/yt-downloader/README.md

 - Implement endpoints for video download, progress tracking, and configuration management.
 - Build out the frontend UI for submitting download requests.

+## API Endpoints

+### Download Endpoints

+- `POST /download/download-video`
+  Start an immediate download.
+Request body: `{ youtube_url, video_quality, audio_quality }`.
+Returns a task ID and status.

+- `POST /download/schedule-download`
+  Schedule a download for a future UTC time.
+Request body: `{ youtube_url, video_quality, audio_quality, scheduled_time (ISO 8601 UTC) }`.
+Returns a task ID and status.

+- `GET /download/scheduled-downloads`
+  List all scheduled (pending) downloads.
+Returns current server time and a list of scheduled jobs with time remaining (in minutes) and all job details.

+- `DELETE /download/scheduled-downloads/{task_id}`
+  Remove a scheduled download from the queue by its task ID.
+Returns status and task ID.

+- `GET /download/past-downloads`
+  List all completed and errored downloads (history).

+- `GET /download/download-status/{task_id}`
+  Get the status and file path of a specific download by task ID.

+- `POST /download/list-qualities`
+  Get available formats for a YouTube URL.
+Request body: `{ link }`.
+Returns a list of formats.

 ---

 *This project is in early development.
 Contributions and feedback are welcome!*